Symmetry restoration in mean-field approaches: Projection methods and nuclear density functional theory

 \subsection{Applications of symmetry restoration with nuclear EDFs}

-The importance of symmetry restoration in nuclear structure was noticed very early in nuclear physics but all the applications used very simple interactions and model spaces, for example, in the pairing plus quadrupole Hamiltonian which is made of separable interactions, both in the long and short range channels as to simplify the numerical treatment of the problem.
-Typical of this kind is the Projected Shell Model \cite{(Har95a)} where the mixing of angular momentum projected multi-quasiparticle excitations has proved to be very efficient in the description of high spin physics of deformed nuclei \cite{Sun16}.
-Other approaches used shell model like effective interactions defined in a restricted configuration space involving a limited number of orbits.
+The importance of symmetry restoration in nuclear structure was noticed very early in nuclear physics \cite{(Bay60),Die64}.
+Applications of this method to simple models were already discussed in {\Secs}~\ref{sec-PNPN} and~\ref{sec:simple}.
+Other approaches used shell-model-like effective interactions defined in a restricted configuration space involving a limited number of orbits.
 Among them we can mention the work developed by the T\"ubingen group using very sophisticated many body techniques involving mixing of configurations through projecting out mean-field intrinsic states obtained in a variation after projection framework \cite{(Sch04h)}.
 We will not dwell on these approaches as we are more concerned with realistic nuclear energy density functionals.
-During the early years of the projection methods, the use of realistic effective interactions like that of Skyrme or Gogny families was at its infancy mostly due to computational limitations and therefore most of the applications focused on the implementation of mean-field computer codes or, at most, RPA codes using realistic effective interactions.